michalgm/curiosityhacked.org/blog/oakland/about.md

 6036 Telegraph Avenue
 Oakland, CA 94609

+###Upcoming 2015 Special Events
+-February 14th Love Hack: A special Open Lab for parents and other kids-at heart!
+5-7pm
+<A HREF="http://www.brownpapertickets.com/event/1168816">Buy tickets for Curiosity Hacked Love Hack</A>
+-February 28th: The Vault: Cardboard Projects for Families Book Launch and Open Build!
+2-5pm!
+Get a copy of this wonderful and creative book on building with cardboard and participate in our free build!

 ###Upcoming 2015 Open Lab Featured Projects:
 - January 11th, 2015 - Plastic Bottle Re-Use Hack-A-Thon (Please BYOB if you can!) plus Make your own Diving Squid in a Bottle! ($5 materials fee)
 - January 18th, 2015 - Working With Wool: Knitting and Felting